sourcegraph/handbook/content/strategy-goals/strategy/code-graph/code-intelligence/index.md

 ### How do these all tie together?

 Although the themes above might seem isolated or disconnected at a first glance, each one of them contributes to push forward our [Code Graph vision](../index.md).
 Auto-indexing serves a double purpose: it lowers the barrier to adoption by making precise code intelligence easier to configure, and also unlocks the ability to index dependencies (which play a central part in our current strategy).
 By adding more language support, combining it with adding package hosts support, and improving our navigation features overall we're aiming to position Sourcegraph as a superior code navigation platform that goes beyond baseline expectations and creates delightful experiences for our users.

+Additionally, providing the precise code intelligence data layer sets the foundations to unlock new features in our other product verticals (e.g. powering symbol renaming in Batch Changes, using number of call sites to power ranking in Search) and enhancing already existing product verticals (e.g more accurate dependency tracking in Code Insights).
+This will make Sourcegraph a powerful integrated solution for a large array of developer use cases, which will be hard to match by any single competitor.

 ### What's next and why